Dates: Jan 13—Feb 21, 2020

 This online course introduces the essential principles of becoming a highly skilled presenter, one who can provide both information and inspiration to audiences in order to facilitate transformation.
 Participants who seek to develop or improve their impact as seminar leaders, educators, trainers, and lecturers are welcome.

-Taught by Dr. Maria Sirois, core faculty for the Certificate in Positive Psychology program, with Dr. Tal Ben-Shahar, the Teaching for Transformation course offers nine lessons, combining live webinars and demonstrations, readings, video analysis, and peer-to-peer practice.
+Taught by Dr. Maria Sirois, core faculty for the Certificate in Positive Psychology program, the Teaching for Transformation course offers nine lessons, combining live webinars and demonstrations, readings, video analysis, and peer-to-peer practice.
 Live, 90-minute webinars are held most Tuesdays from 7:00 pm to 8:30 pm ET, April 2 – 30, May 7, May 21, 28, and June 4, with break week of May 14.
 The complete syllabus includes all the course details and content.

 ➤ The wholebeing approach, which enables you to teach from a place of wholeness and authenticity